YAMATO

 guns were the largest to ever crown a warship.
 Each gun

-shells.
+was 69 ft long, weighed 147 metric tons.
 The guns fired shells 18 inches in diameter which weighed about a

 Honda Civic car.
 And these guns could dangerously